rahulkj/rahulkj.github.io/_posts/2019-07-27-transfer-git-ownership.md

 ---

 layout: post
 title: "🔄 Transfer All Git Repos to Another Org"
 date:   2019-07-27 05:28:00 -0600
 tags:
-  - git
-  - github
-  - automation
+  - programming
-  - scripting
+  - devops
 categories:
-  - devops
-  - tools
+  - Programming

 ---

 I wrote a handy script to transfer ownership of all repositories that belong to a user, to another user/org